 Restraining order rules can be confusing.
 While on the outside it might seem simple (avoid an individual person), frequently how those rules impact your day-to-day life can get confusing.
-At Meyer Van Severen, S.C. we regularly defend individuals fighting restraining orders.
+At Van Severen Law Office we regularly defend individuals fighting restraining orders.
 On the other end, we defend individuals accused of violating restraining orders.
 We’re certainly familiar with the issues individuals face while subject to these orders.

 This article focuses on the questions individuals have regarding restraining orders.
 We’ll explain the basics of how the orders work, discuss restraining order violations, and finally discuss restraining order breaches.